 The First Coast Technical College Test Center is located on the First Coast Technical College main campus, in Building A.

-TESTING IS SCHEDULED BY APPOITMENT ONLY.
-TO SCHEUDLE YOUR TEST PLEASE CONTACT:
+TESTING IS SCHEDULED BY APPOINTMENT ONLY.
+TO SCHEDULE YOUR TEST PLEASE CONTACT:

-Caitlyn Stewart: FCTC Testing Coordinator at (904) 547-3390 Office hours: 11:00am-3:00pm (please leave a message outside of these hours and your call will be returned within 1 business day)
+Caitlyn Stewart: FCTC Testing Coordinator at (904) 547-3390 or [email protected] Office hours: 11:00am-3:00pm (please leave a message outside of these hours and your call will be returned within 1 business day)

-- Students must bring a VALID, government issued ID with them in order to test
+- Students must bring a VALID, government issued, photo ID with them in order to test

 - Students who arrive more than 15 minutes past their start time will not be allowed to test until the next available start time.

-- Please request any accommodations at the time of scheduling
+- Please request any approved accommodations at the time of scheduling

 TABE Testing is required of all adult students and postsecondary students enrolling in a technical program of 450 hours or more.
-This assessment must be completed prior to enrollment or within six weeks of initial enrollment.
+This assessment must be completed prior to enrollment.
 This examination is designed to assess students’ skill level in reading, math and language.

 - The test proctor will give you an admission slip with your login information.